An extension of Deligne-Henniart's twisting formula and its applications: Introduction

-Let $\rho_1$ and $\rho_2$ be two arbitrary finite dimensional representations of $G_F$.
-Now question is:
+Let $\rho_1$ and $\rho_2$ be two arbitrary finite-dimensional representations of $G_F$.
+Now the question is:

-The answer is: {\bf NO}.
-But under some {\bf special conditions}--when any of $\rho_i(i=1,2)$ is {\it one} dimensional with {\it sufficiently large conductor}, then Deligne gives an explicit formula for $W(\rho_1\otimes\rho_2,\psi)$ (cf. \cite{D1}, Subsection 4.1):\\ {\it Let $\rho_1=\rho$ be a finite dimensional representation of $G_F$ and let $\rho_2=\chi$ be any nontrivial character of $F^\times$.
+The answer to this question is {\it not} yet known.
+However, under some {\bf special conditions} -- when any of $\rho_i(i=1,2)$ is {\it one-dimensional} with {\it sufficiently large conductor} -- then Deligne gives an explicit formula for $W(\rho_1\otimes\rho_2,\psi)$ (cf. \cite{D1}, Subsection 4.1):\\ {\it Let $\rho_1=\rho$ be a finite-dimensional representation of $G_F$, and let $\rho_2=\chi$ be any nontrivial character of $F^\times$.
 For each $\chi$ there exists an element $c\in F^\times$ such that

-For all $\chi$ with {\bf sufficiently large} conductor, we have the following formula:
+For all $\chi$ with {\bf sufficiently large} conductors, we have the following formula: